dougeby/IntuneDocs/intune/intune-data-warehouse-collections.md

 ## deviceTypes
-The **DeviceTypes** entity represents the device type referenced by other data warehouse entities.
+The **deviceType** entity represents the device type referenced by other data warehouse entities.
 The device type typically describes either the device model, manufacturer, or a combination of both.

 |    Property    |                                  Description                                 |
 |:--------------:|:----------------------------------------------------------------------------:|